exoscale/terms/dpa.markdown

    Swiss Federal Act on Data Protection of 25 September 2020 (FADP; RS 235.1) and other applicable data protection laws.

-4. The Parties wish to lay down their rights and obligations.
+- d) The Parties wish to lay down their rights and obligations.

 **IT IS AGREED AS FOLLOWS:**